HsiangHung/Machine_Learning_Note/Graph/ML_graph/README.md

 $\textcolor{red}{NOTE: \ This \ note \ page \ is \ based \ on \ Prof. \ Jure \ Leskovec's \ CS224W \ "machine learning \ with \ graph" \ lectures.}$

+Dr. Jure Leskovec, in his Machine Learning for Graphs course, outlines a few examples such as:

+Graphs (as a representation):

+* Information/knowledge are organized and linked
+* Software can be represented as a graph
+* Similarity networks: Connect similar data points
+* Relational structures: Molecules, Scene graphs, 3D shapes, Particle-based physics simulations

 # 1. Feature Engineering